 - Our Legislation

 - Our guidelines and protocols

 - Make a complaint

-The Inspector-General of Taxation’s 2017-18 Corporate Plan outlines how the Office of the Inspector-General of Taxation (IGT) intends to deliver against its purpose over the upcoming four years.
+The 2018-19 Corporate Plan of the Office of the Inspector-General of Taxation (IGT) is the agency’s primary planning document.
+It outlines our strategies in delivering our services to the community and achieving our purpose over the next four years.

 - Parliamentarians and Parliamentary Committees;

 - other government agencies, such as the Treasury, the Commonwealth Ombudsman, the Australian National Audit Office and the Australian Small Business and Family Enterprises Ombudsman; and